P&O Ferries plans to resume Dover-Calais sailings

 The firm is selling tickets for cross-Channel sailings on its ship Spirit of Britain.

-The firm is selling tickets for cross-Channel sailings on its ship Spirit of Britain, with the first departure at 4.25am on Wednesday from the Kent port.
+The firm is selling tickets for cross-Channel sailings on its ship Spirit Of Britain, with the first departure from the Kent port at 4.25am on Wednesday.

-It will be first time it has operated a ferry on the route since it sacked nearly 800 seafarers without notice and replaced them with cheaper agency workers on March 17.
+It will be first time P&O has operated a ferry on the route since it sacked nearly 800 seafarers without notice and replaced them with cheaper agency workers on March 17.

 Meanwhile, Rail, Maritime and Transport (RMT) union general secretary Mick Lynch claimed P&O Ferries has been “prevented from further cutting the pay of vulnerable agency crew” by “pressure from RMT seafarers”.